RickCarlino/KoalaCards/README.md

 - I use the app every day for studying, but the documentation is, well, not great.
 If you really want to use this app, consider DMing me on Reddit for help.
 - By design, the app won't quiz on reading or writing.
 This is a speaking/listening app.
 - The target user is English speakers trying to learn Korean.
 I can add other language pairs later, but the main focus right now is EN/KO.
-- **The scheduling algorithm is on hold.** I had a simple heuristic-based scheduling algorithm, but the app currently just does a simple shuffle of all sentences at start time.
-This is adequate for my study needs right now and allows me to focus on other parts of the app's development.
-Getting a real scheduling algorithm (like SM-2) is planned.

 ## Costs (April 2023) 💰